ros2/design/articles/ros2_threat_model.md

 reduce the risk of malicious behavior (accidentally or voluntarily), it cannot completely eliminate it.
 Trusted nodes can still leak private data, etc.

-Trusted node should not trust non-trusted nodes.
+Trusted nodes should not trust non-trusted nodes.
 It is likely that more than one non-trusted component is embedded in any given robotic application.
 It is important for non-trusted components to not trust each other as one malicious non-trusted node may try to compromise another non-trusted node.

-An example of trusted component could be an in-house (or carefully vetted) IMU driver node.
+An example of a trusted component could be an in-house (or carefully vetted) IMU driver node.
 This component may communicate through unsafe channels with other driver nodes to reduce sensor data fusion latency.
 Trusting components is never ideal but it may be acceptable if the software is well-controlled.